jayashalakshani/Linear-Regression-Using-SPSS/README.md

 # ANOVA Table
 ![image](https://github.com/user-attachments/assets/037a601e-8ea2-4888-a834-2dc939e5ce2c)

-F-value: The F-value is 577.118 with a significance level (Sig.) of <0.001, indicating that the overall model is statistically significant, and the experince has a significant impact on income.
+F-value: The F-value is 577.118 with a significance level (Sig.) of <0.001, indicating that the overall model is statistically significant, and the experience has a significant impact on income.

 # Coefficients Table
 ![image](https://github.com/user-attachments/assets/1f23c484-5c5d-49a2-8dfe-d310d447867a)